ksun46/TwoLevelAlgo/README.md

 ```julia
 Pkg.build("ExcelReaders")
 ```
 and then re-run the script.
 Though not observed by the authors, if any other pacakage reports compilation errors, please also try to run `Pkg.build("$PACKAGE_NAME")` to see if the problem can be fixed.
-Please also check the screen output to make sure Ipopt and linear solver are installed correctly.
+A customized version of Ipopt (with HSL linear solvers) is assumed to be already installed, so that executing `using Ipopt` should be successful without any errors.
+There are two ways to obtian Ipopt: 1. execute 'Pkg.add("Ipopt")' and then `using Ipopt`.
+This approach downloads Ipopt binaries from [`Ipopt.jl`](https://github.com/JuliaOpt/Ipopt.jl), and Ipopt is immediately ready to be used.
+However, this version of Ipopt uses linear solver MUMPS, which may not be able to reproduce results reported in the folder `Result_KS`.
+2. Obtain Ipopt and HSL thrid party library according to this [documentation](https://coin-or.github.io/Ipopt/INSTALL.html), and then follow the [Custom Installation section](https://github.com/JuliaOpt/Ipopt.jl) to use customized Ipopt in Julia; or one can go to `~/.julia/packages/Ipopt/Iu7vT/deps` (`Iu7vT` is a folder that contains a version of Ipopt that will be used in this project; make sure from Julia console output that this is the version being used when running this project), open `deps.jl`, and point the variables `libipopt` and `amplexe` to the dylib and binary files of the customized Ipopt.
+When running `warmup.jl`, please also check the screen output to make sure Ipopt and linear solver are installed correctly.
 ### Network Problem
 In this part, one master and up to four workers threads will be used.
 So a total of five threads should be available.
 Execute
 ```julia